-Our next water baptism service will be Sunday, May 15th at 10am during our Sunday service.
-Inormation on Water Baptism and other common questions are answered below as well.
+Information on Water Baptism and other common questions are answered below as well.
 If you need more info please feel free to contact the church office.
-You can also register for water baptism by using the form below.
+You can also register for our next GOING PUBLIC Water Baptism here.

 Baptism is an important step of obedience that shows others we have personally trusted Jesus for our salvation.
 Jesus was baptized when He was on the earth, and we do this to follow His example.
 When Christians are baptized, they are submerged under water to identify with the death and burial of Jesus and raised out of the water to identify with His resurrection.
 We believe that water baptism is a public declaration of three important things: you are a follower of Jesus Christ, you are beginning a changed life in Christ, and you are part of a new family.